YamBenson/syllabus/README.md

 There was less than 24 hours to complete the project, so this program is not fully functional.

 Here is a poorly made demo video of what this project does: https://youtu.be/yDZ6jkhWz00

+This project has been archived as we do not expect to make anymore changes.